 In 2007 I was privileged to interview Mr. Gerald Newton, former principal of Decatur School, and he shared happy memories of his time there.
 Mr. Newton was very proud of the work he did to create a high-standard, challenging learning environment for his students.
 Mr. Newton died in March 2012 at age 92.

 In 2007 I interviewed Faye Apostol, widow of George Apostol; she died in 2008.

 A Seattle Daily Times article of January 16, 1972, page 28, told of the purchase of the “little houses” by developer C. Robert Suess and his plan to combine the structures into an apartment building at 7318 35th Ave NE.

 At the Microfilm Library of Seattle’s Department of Planning and Development (DPD), the property records for 7318 35th Ave NE include a map of where the “little house” structures came from, mostly from along 40th Ave NE across the street from the playfields of Decatur School.

 Property info for the Wedgewood Cottage Apartments is available on-line at the King County Parcel Viewer.
-In searching for it you must enter the address 7320 35th Ave NE, which is the pizza building (formerly Domino’s) or search by entering Parcel Number 7974200041.
+In searching for it you must enter the address 7320 35th Ave NE, which is now the Zaw Pizza building (formerly Domino’s) or search by entering Parcel Number 7974200041.
 The apartments at 7318, the pizza building at 7320, and the duplex at 7324 which is wedged in next to Safeway, are all on one parcel and were built by C. Robert Suess.
 Mr. Seuss later moved to Beaverton, Oregon, and was involved in a long-running lawsuit about zoning for property he owned in Beaverton which he wanted to have zoned multiple-family rather than single family.